 Five D. dianthicola strains (RNS11-47-1-1A, CFBP1888, CFBP2982, CFBP2015, MIE34) and five D. solani strains (3337 = RNS08-23-3-1A, IPO2222, RNS05-1-2A, Ds0432.1, PPO9019) were used to produce plant inoculation assays.
-The strains were chosen to be different regarding phylogeny placement with neutral markers (Figure S1) and geographical locations, isolation years or host of collection (potato plants vs ornamentals, Table S2).
+The strains were chosen to be representative of the diversity of the populations, i.e. from different geographical locations, isolation years or host of collection (potato plants vs ornamentals, Table S2), and regarding phylogeny placement with neutral markers (Figure S1).
 Phylogeny analyses were conducted using MEGA7 (Kumar, Stecher, & Tamura, 2016).
 Bacterial strains were stored at -80°C in glycerol (25% vol/vol).
 They were cultivated in TY medium (tryptone 5 g.L-1; yeast extract 3 g.L-1) with or without agar (15 g.L-1) at 28°C.

-2.3 Plant inoculations by D. solani and D. dianthicola strains and experimental populations
+2.3 Plant and tuber inoculations by D. solani and D. dianthicola strains and experimental populations

+In our plant and tuber assays, we use the term virulence as the capacity of the pathogen to parasitize a host (symptom incidence) and the term aggressiveness as the degree of damage caused by a pathogen on a host (symptom or disease severity).
+The terms used to describe pathogens behaviors (virulence, symptom incidence, aggressiveness, disease severity index, fitness and competitive index) are defined more extensively in Supplementary Methods 1 (SM1).
+We designed the whole plant experiments based on our knowledge of the pathosystem, to investigate contrasting conditions relevant for the disease expression in fields.
 Each bacterial strain was cultivated individually before being used for plant and tuber inoculations, either separately or assembled in populations.
 To constitute experimental populations of D. solani, D. dianthicola, or mixtures of the two species, cell suspensions of different strains were assembled just before plant inoculation.
 Potato plants (S. tuberosum var.
 Bintje) and hyacinths (Hyacinthus orientalis var.
 Delft blue) were cultivated in horticultural compost in individual pots (2 L) in a greenhouse at around 23°C (minimum 20°C maximum 28°C) with a 12-hour photoperiod.
-Potato plants (three weeks post-tuber plantation) and hyacinths (four weeks post-bulb plantation) were inoculated by watering the substrate with a pathogen cell suspension at 10^9 colony-forming units (CFU) per pot.
+For mimicking plant infection by soil pathogens, potato plants (three weeks post-tuber plantation) and hyacinths (four weeks post-bulb plantation) were inoculated by watering the substrate with a pathogen cell suspension at 10^9 colony-forming units (CFU) per pot.
+This inoculation load was calibrated to obtain a large range (20 to 60%) of symptom incidence in the unwounded potato plant condition (Raoul des Essarts et al., 2015).
 In a wounded condition, the potato roots were wounded with a sterile knife before infection.
 The symptom monitoring was adapted from Raoul des Essarts et al. (2015).
-The number of symptomatic potato plants (blackleg disease) and hyacinths (soft-rot disease) was recorded biweekly (see examples of symptoms in Figure 1a-b).
-For each strain and experimental population and unwounded and wounded conditions, the number of symptomatic and asymptomatic plants (hence two symptom classes) was counted at 60 days post infection (dpi) using 15 potato plants (up to 25 potato plants when indicated) and 8 hyacinths.
+The number of symptomatic potato plants (blackleg disease) and hyacinths (soft-rot disease) was recorded twice a week (see examples of symptoms inFigure 1a-b).
+For each strain and experimental population and unwounded and wounded conditions, the number of symptomatic and asymptomatic plants (hence two symptom classes that were used in statistical comparisons) was counted at 61 days post infection (dpi) using 15 potato plants (up to 25 potato plants when indicated) and 8 hyacinths.
 A set of non-inoculated plants was used as an asymptomatic control.
-In order to facilitate visualization of the aggressiveness data in the figures, they are presented as a percentage of symptomatic plants.
+In order to facilitate visualization of the virulence data in the figures, they are presented as a percentage of symptomatic plants (plants (symptom incidence).